 Employees are entitled to a weekly rest for a minimum of 24 straight hours plus the daily rest period.
 The rest period is usually taken on Sundays.
 An employer may allow another day for using the weekly rest in case the nature of the work requires the same.

 Employees have the right not to work on the following religious holidays:

-- Orthodox – on the first day of baptismal glory;
+- Orthodox – on the first day of baptism;

-- Members of the Islamic community – on the first day of the Ramadan Bayram and the first day of the Kurban Bayram
+- Members of the Islamic community – on the first day of Eid al-Fitr and the first day Eid al-Adha;

-- Members of the Jewish community – on the first day of Jom Kippur.
+- Members of the Jewish community – on the first day of Yom Kippur.

-In each calendar year, the employee is entitled to an annual leave of no less than 20 working days.
-Any employee shall be entitled to one-twelfth of his/her annual leave for each month of work in that calendar year:
+In each calendar year, the employee is entitled to annual leave as may be fixed by the legislation or an employment agreement but no less than 20 working days.

 Effective January 1, 2021, the minimum salary in Serbia has increased to 183.93 RSD/hour.